razaul-selise/strory-block-ordermonkey-demo/README.md

 Head over to the sitemap and robot.txt file and change based on your project need.

-# Use <storyblok.rns@selisegroup.com> account to get the inicial schema template and create a new one from the existing Starter Template
+# Use <storyblok.rns@selisegroup.com> account to get the initial schema template and create a new one from the existing Starter Template